amejiarosario/amejiarosario.github.io/source/_posts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 ng build --prod --output-path docs --base-href "/angular-todo-app/"
 ```

 Replace `/angular-todo-app/` with the name of your project name.
-Finally, go to settings and setup serving Github pages using the `/docs` folder:
+Finally, go to settings and set up serving Github pages using the `/docs` folder:

 ![image](https://user-images.githubusercontent.com/418605/43802468-dd515c14-9a63-11e8-8262-b5b837170640.png)